cognitedata/power-ops-sdk/README.md

 The PowerOps SDK is a domain-specific SDK for interacting with Cognite Data Fusion (CDF) for the power operations' domain.
 Requires PowerOps to be deployed and configured for CDF project before using, see [project setup instructions](https://github.com/cognitedata/power-ops-sdk/blob/main/SETUP.md) for more details.

+This SDK is used as a submodule in the [power-ops-toolkit](https://github.com/cognitedata/power-ops-sdk-toolkit) repository (private).
+All toolkit configuration and toolkit deployment workflows are maintained in that repo.

 ## Main Features

 * `cognite.powerops.client.PowerOpsClient` used to interact with CDF in a domain-specific language.